zkopru-network/debug-helper/README.md

     $ yarn test
     ```

-Create one container and run two hardhat node while testing.3
+Create one container and run two hardhat node while testing.

 One is source chain and other is forked chain.
 The test running on host and interact with forked chain.